exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ### ToDecimalMapping Conversions

-* Nested object: Not convertable
+* Nested object: Not convertible
-* Nested list: Not convertable
+* Nested list: Not convertible
 * String: The adapter tries to parse the string as a number.
 E.g: `"1.23"` -> `1.23`.
-If not possible (e.g: `"abc"`) the adapter handles the value as not convertable.
+If not possible (e.g: `"abc"`) the adapter handles the value as not convertible.
 * Decimal value: No conversion needed
 * Double value: Converted to decimal
 * Boolean value: `true` -> 1, `false` -> 0
-* Binary data: Not convertable
+* Binary data: Not convertible
 * Date: Date as UTC milliseconds time value
 * Timestamp: Timestamp as UTC timestamp in milliseconds (floored)

 ### ToDoubleMapping Conversions

-* Nested object: Not convertable
+* Nested object: Not convertible
-* Nested list: Not convertable
+* Nested list: Not convertible
 * String: The adapter tries to parse the string as a number.
 E.g: `"1.23"` -> `1.23`.
-If not possible (e.g: `"abc"`) the adapter handles the value as not convertable.
+If not possible (e.g: `"abc"`) the adapter handles the value as not convertible.
 * Decimal value: Converted to floating-point.
 * Double value: No conversion needed
 * Boolean value: `true` -> 1, `false` -> 0
-* Binary data: Not convertable
+* Binary data: Not convertible
 * Date: Date as UTC milliseconds time value
 * Timestamp: Timestamp as UTC timestamp in milliseconds (floored)

 ### ToDateMapping Conversions

-* Nested object: Not convertable
+* Nested object: Not convertible
-* Nested list: Not convertable
+* Nested list: Not convertible
-* String: Not convertable
+* String: Not convertible
 * Decimal value: Interpreted as UTC timestamp in milliseconds
 * Double value: Interpreted as UTC timestamp in milliseconds
-* Boolean value: Not convertable
+* Boolean value: Not convertible
-* Binary data: Not convertable
+* Binary data: Not convertible
 * Date: No conversion needed
 * Timestamp: Converted to date (looses time information)

 ### ToTimestampMapping Conversions

-* Nested object: Not convertable
+* Nested object: Not convertible
-* Nested list: Not convertable
+* Nested list: Not convertible
-* String: Not convertable
+* String: Not convertible
 * Decimal value: Interpreted as UTC timestamp in milliseconds
 * Double value: Interpreted as UTC timestamp in milliseconds
-* Boolean value: Not convertable
+* Boolean value: Not convertible
-* Binary data: Not convertable
+* Binary data: Not convertible
 * Date: Converted to timestamp
 * Timestamp: No conversion needed